Arsenal Set New Champions League Record With Win Over Atlético Madrid

-• Arsenal beat Atlético Madrid 1-0 (2-1 agg) to reach their first UEFA Champions League final in 20 years
+• Premier League leaders Arsenal beat Atlético Madrid 1-0 (2-1 on aggregate) to reach their first UEFA Champions League final in 20 years

 • Bukayo Saka scored the decisive goal as Arsenal became the first team to go 14+ games unbeaten in a single Champions League campaign

-• Saka and Declan Rice praised the team’s mentality after a high-pressure win, with Arsenal now heading to the final in Budapest
+• Saka and Declan Rice praised the team’s mentality after a high-pressure win in London, with Arsenal now heading to the final in Budapest

-Arsenal, under Mikel Arteta, made history in the UEFA Champions League with a 1-0 victory (2-1 on aggregate) over Atlético Madrid in the semi-final second leg.
+Arsenal, under Mikel Arteta, made history in the UEFA Champions League with a 1-0 victory (2-1 on aggregate) over Atlético Madrid in the semi-final second leg on May 5, 2026

 The tie had been finely balanced at 1-1 following the first leg at the Metropolitano, and as expected, the return fixture was a tense and cagey affair with limited clear-cut chances.

-However, it was Bukayo Saka who made the difference, scoring on the stroke of half-time to secure a historic win and send Arsenal into their first Champions League final in 20 years—and only the second in the club’s history.
-They will now face the winner of Bayern Munich vs Paris Saint-Germain in Budapest on May 30.
+However, it was Bukayo Saka who made the difference, scoring on the stroke of half-time to secure a historic win and send Arsenal into their first Champions League final in 20 years, and only the second in the club’s history.

 Read also

-Speaking after the match, match-winner Saka described the moment as “beautiful” in an interview with Amazon Prime Video.
+Speaking after the match, match-winner Saka described the moment as 'beautiful' in an interview with Amazon Prime Video via Mirror Football.

 Read also